Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

 \begin{example} Similarly, the infinite family of {\em Jacobi-Perron substitutions} $\{ \sigma_{jk}\}_{0\leq j\leq k, k\neq 0}$ \cite[Equation (6.6)]{BST:20}, where $\sigma_{jk}$ is defined by

-also generates straight directive sequences, and here we only need to telescope any directive sequence to every third level to achieve this.
-For if we telescope in this way, then the composed substitutions $ \sigma_{j_1k_1}\circ \sigma_{j_2k_2} \circ \sigma_{j_3k_3} $ will be left-permutative and such that for each each $\sigma$, $\sigma(\alpha)$ starts with $\alpha$, and all substitutions words end with $c$. \end{example}
+is left-permutative and so the directive sequence generates a recognizable shift, provided the shift is aperiodic.
+A primitive directive sequence is straight and here we only need to telescope any directive sequence to every third level to achieve this.
+For, if we telescope in this way, then the composed substitutions $ \sigma_{j_1k_1}\circ \sigma_{j_2k_2} \circ \sigma_{j_3k_3} $ will be such that for each each $\sigma$ and each letter $a$, $\sigma(a)$ starts with $a$. \end{example}